ESET0125/Learning-docker/README.md

 ### Learning-docker
-#### this project is just to learn how image creating and container and dockerfile works in docker
+#### this project is just to learn how image creating, container and dockerfile works in docker